 Price: Case of 6 £90 (£15 per bottle)

-Deliciously fresh with delicate aromas of strawberries and raspberries.
+Deliciously fresh with delicate aromas of strawberries and raspberries – adding fruit is a great way to pimp your prosecco.
 You can currently buy this stunning rose prosecco online in boxes of 6.
 But it will soon be launching in M&S shops too.

 View at: M&S